 For those of you who share a similar obsession with Korean-Mexican fusion as I do, this chilaquiles with gochujang recipe is for you.
 It’s made with a simple homemade red sauce and it all comes together in a pinch.

-An important thing to note before we begin: gochujang is flippin’ fantastic on anything.
-This spicy and sweet Korean fermented red chili paste is the magic sauce that makes bibimbaps sing.
-And just like magic, gochujang will keep in your fridge for a while—between 1 to 2 years.
-Thank you, fermentation!
+If you’ve never had gochujang before, let me tell you, it is fantastic on anything.
+This spicy and sweet Korean fermented red chili paste is often used in bibimpap and tteokbokki.
+Because the sauce is fermented, gochujang will keep in your fridge for a while—between 1 to 2 years.
+I also like using it stir-fried dishes, like my kimchi fried rice and tteokbokki-inspired spicy stir fried rice cakes.

 MASTERING MY MISTAKES / COOKING NOTES